-Its pulp is also used in confectionaries as solidifying agent.
+Its pulp is also employed in confectionaries as a solidifying agent.

-Tamarind has no known reported cases of allergic or toxicity, and may be safely used in pregnancy and in nursing mothers.
+Tamarind has no known reported cases of allergic or toxicity and may be safely used in pregnancy and nursing mothers.

 <<-Back to Spices from Tamarind.
 Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.